secureCodeBox/secureCodeBox/demo-targets/juice-shop/docs/README.ArtifactHub.md

 * <https://github.com/bkimminich/juice-shop>

 ## Deployment
-The juice-shop `scanType` can be deployed via helm:
+The juice-shop chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)